winddori2002/MANNER/README.md

 This repository is released under the MIT license as found in the LICENSE file.

-The file denoiser/stft_loss.py was adapted from the kan-bayashi/ParallelWaveGAN repository.
+The file src/stft_loss.py was adapted from kan-bayashi/ParallelWaveGAN repository.
 It is an unofficial implementation of the ParallelWaveGAN paper, released under the MIT License.
 The file scripts/matlab_eval.py was adapted from the santi-pdp/segan_pytorch repository.
 It is an unofficial implementation of the SEGAN paper, released under the MIT License.